 Quantity: Three to four varieties.
 With so many options available, I encourage you to branch out from cheddar and swiss to try brie and manchego.
 Interesting varieties that have been popular in our house include cheeses with edible, herbed rinds or truffle marbling.

-Tip: Diversify the textures, flavors, and dairy sources to include soft and hard; sharp, mild, and funky; and goat, sheep, cow, and milk.
-Soy cheese is also an option, although I do not believe it is difficult to find.
+Tip: Diversify the textures, flavors, and dairy sources to include soft and hard; sharp, mild, and funky; and goat, sheep, and cow milk.
+Soy cheese is also an option.

 Fan fave: brie and camembert (the soft, gooey cheeses)